broadinstitute/wfl/docs/md/source.md

      be called after `start-source!`.
 Any outstanding items on the `source` queue may still be consumed by a later processing stage.")
   (update-source!
-    ^Source
+    ^Workload
-    [^Source source]
+    [^Workload workload]
-    "Enqueue items onto the `source` queue to be consumed by a later processing stage unless stopped, performing any external effects as necessary.
+    "Enqueue items onto the `workload`'s source queue to be consumed by a later processing stage unless stopped, performing any external effects as necessary.
      Implementations should avoid maintaining in-memory state and making long- running external calls, favouring internal queues to manage such tasks